 Sealionwoman

-Sealionwoman, is vocalist Kitty Whitelaw and double bass player Tye McGivern.
+Sealionwoman, is Scottish vocalist Kitty Whitelaw and English double bass player Tye McGivern.
 Together they craft a unique and defiantly uncategorisable sound.
 Whitelaw’s rich and beguiling vocal delivery and McGivern’s atmospheric, inventive approach to his instrument creates melancholy soundscapes, torch-song transgressions and rapturous drama.
-In late 2018 they released their first album “Siren” with Antigen records, and their second album is currently in production.
+In late 2018 they released their first album “Siren” with Antigen records.
+Their second record “Nothing Will Grow In The Soil” was released by State 51 in the autumn of 2024.

 Latest News